2025–26 Premier League

-The 2025–26 Premier League is the 34th season of the Premier League and the 127th season of top-flight English football.
-The fixtures were released on 18 June 2025 at 09:00 BST.
-The season will consist of 33 weekend and five midweek rounds of matches.
+The 2025–26 Premier League was the 34th season of the Premier League and the 127th season of top-flight English football.
+The fixtures were released on 18 June 2025.
+The season consisted of 33 weekend and five midweek rounds of matches.

-Liverpool are the defending champions, having won their second Premier League title (and 20th English top-flight crown overall) in the previous season.
+Liverpool were the defending champions, but were unable to defend their title, with Arsenal winning their fourth Premier League title and 14th English title with one match to spare, ending their 22-year Premier League drought since they last won in 2004, following Manchester City's 1–1 draw away against Bournemouth on 19 May 2026, combined with their 1–0 win at home against Burnley the previous day.

-This is the first season to feature the Tyne–Wear derby in the Premier League since the 2015–16 season, following Sunderland's promotion via the Championship play-offs.
+This was the first season to feature the Tyne–Wear derby in the Premier League since the 2015–16 season, following Sunderland's promotion via the Championship play-offs.

 The summer transfer window opened on 16 June 2025 and closed at 19:00 BST on 1 September 2025.
-The winter window will open on 1 January 2026 and close on 2 February 2026.
+The winter window opened on 1 January 2026 and closed at 19:00 GMT on 2 February 2026.